 The vacuum chamber is used to remove air and allow a special silicone membrane to squash the lay-up.

-There solar panel modules take around 20 mins to process in the chamber.
+The solar module lamination of a solar panel modules take around 20 mins to process in the chamber.

 This method of lamination has remained largely unchanged for the last 20 years or so although the films used, such as EVA, have developed somewhat.